 A relatively unknown and stunningly underrated Amazon predator, probably due to its superficial similarity to the, smaller and less athletic traira.
-Trairão are fantastic fighters, attacking lures both on the surface and below with gut-wrenching violence then offering a powerful fight, accentuated by prodigious, head-shaking leaps.
+Trairão (or wolfish) are fantastic fighters, attacking lures both on the surface and below with gut-wrenching violence then offering a powerful fight, accentuated by prodigious, head-shaking, spinning leaps.
 They can reach very large sizes and will give any angler more than he or she expects.
 Their mouthful of wicked teeth, large scales and thick body gives them the look of a sumo wrestler with the agility of an acrobat.
-Commonly known as wolfish.

 |Bars and Markings||Colors||Size||Key Characters||Similar Species|

 |Fins marked with darker bars and speckles on lighter brown background color.
 Body relatively uniform and free of any clearly visible markings, however, lighter colored specimens show a series of diagonal dark bars on posterior body.||Dark gray to brown lateral body, dorsally slightly darker .
 Abdomen whitish with darker mottling.||Adults: up to about 40 pounds (1 meter)||Thick body mouthful of sharp, caniform teeth